w3f/Grants-Program/applications/application-template.md

 ### Project Details

 We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):
+Therefore, we ask the teams to submit (where relevant) for each kind of project:

+Software development projects:
 - Mockups/designs of any UI components
 - Data models / API specifications of the core functionality
 - An overview of the technology stack to be used